Keyword Research For Beginners: What Is It All About?

 This will, in turn, increase your chances of your content being ranked high even if search volume is low.

 The following video explains how to do long tail keyword research.

 #7: Keyword Research Tools

-There are numerous keyword research tools in SEO, but below are the top eight favorites to get you started.
+There are numerous keyword research tools in SEO, but below are the top eight favorites SEO and long tail keyword tools to get you started.